Helping you grow closer to God

 And you know what?
 They might need a diaper.
 And you might need to feed them.
-And you will have to figure out what that looks like, there’s in a million different ways.
+And you will have to figure out what that looks like, there are a million different ways.
 And whether that’s moving in, or moving in isn’t good, or assisted living, or daily visits, or weekly visits, or monthly visits.

-Or, you know what, you’ve gotta figure out, there’s a whole lot of issues to figure out what that looks like in your particular situation.
+Or, you know what, you’ve got to figure out, there are a whole lot of issues to figure out what that looks like in your particular situation.
 But listen to this passage because the Bible is very clear that we’re morally responsible to do that and that’s what it means to honor our folks.

 It says, “But if a widow has children or grandchildren…” He’s talking about who ought to receive financial funds from the church.
 I mean there’s only so much money in the church to go around.
 The Apostle Paul is speaking to Timothy and says, “Hey Timothy, you know, you asked me a couple questions, you’re a young pastor.
 Let me give you the lowdown.
 This is God’s perspective on who should get money and who shouldn’t.
 Which widows?”